 FreeRTOS is known as Real-Time Operating System.
-It would probably be too dare to call it real-time-os, preferably a real-time scheduler where applications can be split into independent tasks that share full processor resources by switching them rapidly.
+It would probably be too dare to call it real-time-os, preferably a real-time scheduler where applications can be split into independent tasks that share complete processor resources by switching them rapidly.
 It.
 It looks like all functions are executed in parallel.
 This feature is called multitasking.
 There are many debates on using RTOS on AVR microcontrollers as they are arguably too small for the running scheduler.
 The main limitation is a small amount of ram and increased power usage.
-If you are going to use lots of tasks in the application, you will probably run out of RAM used for saving context when switching between tasks.
+If you use lots of tasks in the application, you will probably run out of RAM to save context when switching between tasks.
 Consider FreeRTOS only if you use larger scale AVRs like Atmega128 or Atmega256.
-Surely you can find smaller schedulers that are specially designed for smaller microcontrollers, even tiny series.
+Indeed you can find smaller schedulers that are specially designed for smaller microcontrollers, even tiny series.
 On the other hand, if you master FreeRTOS, it can be used with multiple microcontrollers like ARM Cortex, PIC, and various compilers, including IAR, GCC, and Keil Rowley, Attolic.
 And the main reason to keep an eye on it – it is free.
 Probably it would take lots of time and space to go through RTOS theory.
-Some…
+Some great information can be…

 Probably everyone knows Arduino and perhaps using it.
 This development platform is worth its popularity.
 Probably the best thing about it is open-source ideology.
 Indeed it is an excellent development platform that includes software and hardware solutions where even non-electronics guru can master great projects.
 In a few years, Arduino has grown in a great community around the world.
 And that is great – this means that you have access to endless resources, endless project ideas and lots of members willing to help if you are stuck with something.
 All the necessary information you can always find in https://www.arduino.cc/.
 OK, enough of talkies.
 Let’s see what we have here.
 Thanks to SparkFun electronics, Arduino Duemilanove stands on my table fully assembled and ready to work.
 I decided to give a try on Arduino Ethernet shield based on Wiznet W5100 chip.
 It has a library, so you don’t need to think of details how Ethernet chip is controlled.
 Few lines and you have some info in your favorite browser.